iFaceless/rest/README.md

 RESTful API
 ============

-[rest](https://github.com/ifaceless/rest) is a simple wrapper for [go-chi/chi](https://github.com/go-chi/chi), which is designed to be helpful to write RESTful API with struct-based handler (not pure function-based handler).
+[rest](https://github.com/ifaceless/rest) is a simple wrapper for [go-chi/chi](https://github.com/go-chi/chi), which aims at writing RESTful API with struct-based handler (not pure function-based handler) in an elegant way.

 Following example demonstrates how to register routes for a struct-based handler previously：